|

 confirms an idea.
 And it is very instructive when they diverge.

+Knowledge of reality emerges when ideas meet experience.
 And as such, the passive igloo is an fantastic laboratory.

 The exploration of new paradigms becomes possible "by